CR-FIQA: Face Image Quality Assessment by Learning Sample Relative Classifiability: Supplementary Material

 \subsection{FIQA performance as ERC (FNMR at FMR1e-4 vs reject) curves}

-Figure \ref{fig:erc_fmr10000_1}, \ref{fig:erc_fmr10000_2}, \ref{fig:erc_fmr10000_3} and \ref{fig:erc_fmr10000_4} present ERC (FNMR at FMR1e-4 vs reject) curves for all the evaluation settings.
+Figures \ref{fig:erc_fmr10000_1}, \ref{fig:erc_fmr10000_2}, \ref{fig:erc_fmr10000_3} and \ref{fig:erc_fmr10000_4} present ERC (FNMR at FMR1e-4 vs reject) curves for all the evaluation settings.
 These ERC curves illustrates the curves producing the AUC (FNMR at FMR1e-4) presented in Table 1 of the main submission.
-Such ERC curves are shown in Figure 4 in the main submission on FNMR at FMR1e-3 and discussed in details in Section 6.
+Such ERC curves are shown in Figure 4 in the main submission and Figure 18 in supplementary material on FNMR at FMR1e-3 and discussed in details in Section 6.
 However, we present also in this supplementary material the ERC curves on another FNMR, FNMR at FMR1e-4.
 These ERC curves also correspond to the AUC values presented in Table 1 of the main submission.